Skip to Content

 5. Jackshund

-The Jackshund is a small-sized hybrid dog breed developed by crossing the Dachshund with the Jack Russell Terrier.
+The Jackshund is a small hybrid breed created by crossing the Dachshund and Jack Russell Terrier.
+With high energy levels, a fearless attitude, and a strong prey drive, Jackshunds require plenty of daily activity.

 6. Papshund